How to Know When to Change Your Product Packaging

 Create a Prototype

 Once you’ve established one or more potential designs for your products, you’ll need prototypes for testing.
-A physical prototype allows you to connect more profoundly with your design, understanding how it will look and feel to consumers.
+A physical mock up prototype allows you to connect more profoundly with your design, understanding how it will look and feel to consumers.
 You’ll be able to evaluate the small details, feel the textures and test the packaging with focus groups.
 Bring your designs to life with prototypes before ordering in bulk — that way, you’ll be able to workshop and perfect your ideas before putting them on the shelves.

 Get Feedback

 Gather constructive feedback on your prototypes.
 Ask your team members for input and organize focus groups of your target customers.
-Allow each member of the focus group to handle the prototype, feeling the texture and looking at it from all sides and angles.
+Allow each member of the focus group to handle the prototype packaging, feeling the texture and looking at it from all sides and angles.
 Then, ask them some of the following questions:

 • How would you describe your initial reaction to this product?